serhiy-dranko/Dataskools/Week_6/Day_1/reflections_for_the_tasks.md

 **Q5 — What Bad Data Actually Costs:**
 The Coursera vignette covered bad data in a business context.
 Write your own version using Capital Bikeshare as the organisation.
 Describe a specific scenario where one of the data quality issues you found today — duplicates, out-of-boundary coordinates, unexpected duration values, or null station names — makes its way into a report presented to the Capital Bikeshare board.
 What decision might the board make based on that flawed report?
 What is the real-world consequence of that decision?

+  Say duplicate trip records get counted in a board report, making a few stations look far busier than they really are.
+The board decides to expand docks at those "high-demand" stations and cut docks from quieter ones that were actually fine.
+Real consequence: wasted budget on stations that didn't need it, and reduced access at stations that did a costly decision made on inflated numbers.

 **Q6 — The Profiling Habit:**
 Professional analysts profile every new dataset before building anything on top of it.
 Based on what you found today — write a personal data profiling checklist of at least eight checks you would run on any new dataset before declaring it ready for reporting.
 Write it as something you would actually use — not a theoretical list.

+ - Check row count against expected volume
+ - Check for duplicate rows/IDs
+ - Count nulls per column, check where they cluster
+ - Check data types are correct (numbers aren't text, dates aren't text)
+ - Check min/max on numeric fields (e.g. duration) for impossible values
+ - Check lat/long are within expected geographic bounds
+ - Check for inconsistent category values (e.g. typos in station names)
+ - Check date range covers what's expected, no gaps or future dates
+ - Check for unexpected outliers/extreme values

 ---